vhugo-lopes/Bullets-and-Ballots/README.md

 ocorrencias_RJ:  extracted data with gunshot occurrences for Greater Rio de Janeiro (csv)

 ## Regressions_BalanceCheck_Maps
-R code for final cleaning, crossing different data, building datasets by polling station with all relevant variables (RJ_ALL_VARIABLES.csv and PE_ALL_VARIABLES.csv), carrying out regressions from sections 5 and 6, doing balance checks, and drawing maps.
+R code for final cleaning (spatial analysis, counts, and creation of treatment variables), crossing different data, building datasets by polling station with all relevant variables (RJ_ALL_VARIABLES.csv and PE_ALL_VARIABLES.csv), carrying out regressions from sections 5 and 6, doing balance checks, and drawing maps.

 ## Descriptive Analysis
 R code for drawing figures 1, 2 and 3.